 “I have a deep love and respect for Manteo,” Collins said.
 “It’s a nice place to live, a nice place to raise a family.
 It’s really got an old-time feel to it, a small town feel to it.”

 Collins is an award-winning, internationally renowned expert on the Wright brothers and co-author of the book, “Images of America: Wright Brothers National Memorial.”
 He has deep roots in Roanoke Island: his family dates back to 1862 and his great-grandparents were members of the Freedmen’s Colony.

 Collin’s grandmother, whose maiden name was Bowser, married Frank Grant Wise, whose parents were members of the Freedmen’s Colony.
-Wise was a shoemaker on Roanoke Island, he set up shop in the back of his home where he made and repaired shoes.
+Wise was a shoemaker on Roanoke Island; he set up a shop in the back of his home where he made and repaired shoes.

 “People from all over the county would come and bring their shoes there or get him to repair shoes,” Collins said.
 “And once he passed away, my grandmother took over the trade and repaired shoes.”

 Collins graduated from Manteo High School in 1973 and went on to major in Geology and minor in History at Elizabeth City State University.
 He fell in love with the story of the Wright brothers and returned to the Outer Banks during his college years to work as a seasonal ranger at the Wright Brothers National Memorial – a move that would inspire a 40-year career with the National Park Service.